 One, they look killer.
 Ever notice how mascara commercials always tout new formulas that can give you the “fake eyelash look?”
 That’s because there’s nothing that can beat the fuller, longer, thicker results you get using falsies.
 (In fact, as much as cosmetic companies deny it, those models you see in the mascara commercials are probably wearing them, too.)

 Two, faux eyelashes are easy to apply once you get the hang of it.
 Many brands come with self-adhesive already built into the strip, which lets you press and forget.
-Plus, they’re affordable and reusable, with a variety of options that let you change up your look as often as you change your makeup.
+Plus, they’re affordable and reusable and good eye shape, with a variety of options that let you change up your look as often as you change your makeup.
 Choose individual lashes for a more natural look or choose colored falsies that make your eyes pop.

 Two words: eyelash glue.
 It’s messy, of course.
 And if you have sensitive eyes, adhesives could cause an adverse reaction or infection, which is why you should always test a dot of the glue near your eyebrow before applying falsies.
 Another downfall is that, while fake lashes look super dramatic, they can also look conspicuously fake, especially if one happens to fall out of place.
 Of course, big and proudly false could be the look you’re going for!
 Note: always remove lashes carefully, loosening the adhesive before pulling off, to help avoid pulling out some of your real hairs.